borisbabic/browser_cookie3/README.md

+This is a python3 fork of [Richard Penman's Browser Cookie](https://bitbucket.org/richardpenman/browser_cookie)

 # Browser Cookie #

 * ***What does it do?*** Loads cookies used by your web browser into a cookiejar object.